Prime gap: Simple observations

 the first term is divisible by 2, the second term is divisible by 3, and so on.
 Thus, this is a sequence of n − 1 consecutive composite integers, and it must belong to a gap between primes having length at least n.
 It follows that there are gaps between primes that are arbitrarily large, that is, for any integer N, there is an integer m with g_{m} ≥ N.

 However, prime gaps of n numbers can occur at numbers much smaller than n!.
 For instance, the first prime gap of size larger than 14 occurs between the primes 523 and 541, while 15! is the vastly larger number 1307674368000.

 The average gap between primes increases as the natural logarithm of these primes, and therefore the ratio of the prime gap to the primes involved decreases (and is asymptotically zero).
 This is a consequence of the prime number theorem.
 From a heuristic view, we expect the probability that the ratio of the length of the gap to the natural logarithm is greater than or equal to a fixed positive number k to be e^{−k}; consequently the ratio can be arbitrarily large.
 Indeed, the ratio of the gap to the number of digits of the integers involved does increase without bound.
 This is a consequence of a result by Westzynthius.

 In the opposite direction, the twin prime conjecture posits that g_{n} = 2 for infinitely many integers n.

 Numerical results

+Usually the ratio g_{n} / ln(p_{n}) is called the merit of the gap gn.
+Informally, the merit of a gap gn can be thought of as the ratio of the size of the gap compared to the average prime gap sizes in the vicinity of pn.